mmallicoat/marshallmallicoat.com/content/land-acknowledgement.rst

     [...]

-..
-How to cite this program?

 Some context for the University's acknowledgement is provided on `its website
 <https://www.uillinois.edu/about/land_acknowledgement>`__.
 The text of the
 acknowledgement itself is also published on the `website for the Office of the Chancellor <https://chancellor.illinois.edu/land_acknowledgement.html>`__.

+..
+How to cite this performance program?

 .. [#krannert] Krannert Center is located on the campus of the University of
     Illinois at Urbana–Champaign.
 It is owned and administered by the University.